 Gum disease is one of the most widespread problems among the adult population.
 Nearly 50% of people over the age of 30 have some form of the disease.
 The numbers are even worse when it comes to the elderly.
 More than 70% of people over the age of 65 have gum disease.

 Periodontitis and Gingivitis are two words no one wants to hear when they visit the dentist's office.
 The names alone are enough to scare most.
-But have you ever wondered what are the differences between the two diseases?
-That’s just what we’ll explore today.
+But have you ever wondered what are the differences between the two gum diseases?
+That’s just what we’ll explore today by looking at periodontitis vs gingivitis.

 If you want to know the differences between Periodontitis and Gingivitis, read what our Downey Park Family Dental experts in Modesto have to say about it.